GEO World Magazine

 Deputy Assistant Director, Correctional Programs Division

 Mr. Davis was promoted to Complex Warden at the Federal Correctional Complex Florence in October 2009 and assumed management and oversight of the nation’s most secure facility, and a correctional complex with approximately 1,000 staff members and more than 3,000 inmates.
 During his tenure, Mr. Davis’ efforts resulted in a yearly reduction of over a million dollars in overtime costs, greatly enhanced intelligence sharing initiatives with federal partners and Bureau facilities, and the development of highly effective procedures and programming to manage the Bureau’s most difficult terrorist inmates.
+In 2010, he was awarded the Bureau's Excellence in Prison Management award which is given to the top warden in the Bureau of Prisons.

 Mr. Davis is a native of Fairmont, Minnesota.
 He holds a Bachelor’s degree in Criminal Justice and Psychology from Gustavus Adolphus College in St. Peter, Minnesota.